izzatrazab/DecodeEfficiency/src/lib/posts/livechat-typing-test-clone/livechat-typing-test-clone.md

 ## Input Field

-I used a `<span>` element and set its contentEditable attribute to true.
-Why didn't I use an `<input>` element?
-That's because the `<input>` element's width is not dynamic and cannot change during runtime.
-Its width can only be altered using JavaScript, which would add extra work.
-I believe that using the `<span>` element is the best choice here because its width will shrink based on the width of its content.
+I used a `<span>` with 'editable content' instead of an `<input>` because the `<input>` has a fixed width that can only be changed with JavaScript, making things more complicated.
+Using a `<span>` is a better choice because it adjusts its width as the content changes (when typing), allowing the text to move smoothly from right to left.

 I used 3 types of event handler on the `<span>` element:
 1. ClipboardEventHandler, on:paste